lstiles1/inventory-management/README.md

 • State Management: Implemented state management using Redux Toolkit, enhancing data flow and state consistency across the application.

-• Backend Development: Created a scalable back end with Node.js and Express.js, using Prisma ORM for efficient database interactions with PostgreSQL.
+• Backend Development: Created a scalable back end with Node.js and Express.js, using Prisma for efficient database interactions with PostgreSQL.

 ## Notable Achievements
 • Successfully integrated multiple AWS services for deployment, ensuring scalability and high availability of the application.